Question

 Resume Experts • 10+ Years Experience

-The key is choosing synonyms that match the context of your work.
-Whether you were leading a project, executing a strategy, or implementing a solution, there's always a more specific and impactful word than "doing."
+The key is to choose synonyms that accurately reflect your level of involvement and the specific nature of your work.
+Whether you were leading a project, executing a strategy, or collaborating on a team initiative, there's a more precise verb that can better describe your contribution and make your resume more compelling to potential employers.

 Better Alternatives to Use Instead